privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 3. Modify the `birth_date` field in transit
 4. The issuer receives tampered data from an "attested" app

 Or simpler: reverse-engineer the protocol and replay requests with forged data.
-The attestation token proves the app existed - it doesn't cryptographically bind the verification results to the credential request.
+The attestation token proves the app existed, but it doesn't cryptographically bind the verification results to the credential request.

 ### The privacy cost